A Young Supernova Selection Pipeline For The LSST Era: Conclusions

 \section{Conclusions}

-We have developed a set of selection criteria specifically for TiDES that will select YSNe from the LSST live transient alerts for spectroscopic follow-up with 4MOST.
-The aim of our selection criteria was to enhance the TiDES YSN sample by triggering on transient events sooner than the current TiDES (\citetalias{TiDES_2024}) selection criteria, potentially allowing for observations of SN spectra at earlier phases.
+We have developed a set of selection criteria for TiDES-like surveys that will select YSNe from the LSST live transient alerts for spectroscopic follow-up.
+The aim of our selection criteria was to enhance the YSN samples of TiDES-like surveys by selecting transient events sooner than a TiDES-like selection criteria, potentially allowing for observations of SN spectra at earlier phases.

-To develop our selection criteria, we first utilised the live transient alerts from ZTF, allowing us to develop a set of selection criteria that could produce a sample of YSN (pre-peak SNe at the time of selection) that was not overly contaminated with post-peak SNe, non-SN transients, and spurious transient alerts.
-By applying our selection criteria to the ZTF alerts over a period of 71 nights, we produced a YSN sample consisting of 79 classified pre-peak SNe, 112 unclassified but likely pre-peak SNe, and 73 contaminants.
-The purity of our produced ZTF YSN sample was ${\sim}72$ percent.
+To develop our selection criteria, we first utilised the transient alerts from ZTF, allowing us to develop a set of selection criteria that could produce a candidate sample of YSN (SNe selected before a phase of $-10$ days) that was not overly contaminated with non-SN transients, and spurious transient alerts.
+By applying our selection criteria to the ZTF alerts over a period of 60 nights, we produced a YSN candidate sample consisting of 60 classified YSNe and 17 unclassified but likely YSNe.
+The non SN contamination of our produced ZTF YSN candidate sample was $23$ percent.

-To evaluate the effect that our selection criteria could have on the TiDES SN survey, we exploited the latest LSST simulations, producing an LSST YSN sample by applying the following ZTF developed YSN selection criteria:
+To evaluate the effect that our selection criteria could have on a TiDES-like SN survey, we exploited the LSST simulations of \citetalias{TiDES_2025}, producing an LSST YSN candidate sample by applying the following ZTF developed YSN selection criteria:

-\begin{enumerate} \item Consider only LSST $griz$-bands. \item Object is brighter than 22.5 mag in any $griz$-bands. \item Object's declination is between $5$\degree and $-70$\degree. \item Object's Galactic latitude is not between $-10$\degree and 10\degree. \item Object has two or more $>5\sigma$ detections in a given filter. \item Object has no previous detections more than 14 days before the latest detection. \item Brightening rate in any $griz$-band $> 0.2$ mag/day. \end{enumerate}
+\begin{enumerate} \item Consider only LSST $griz$-bands. \item Object is brighter than 22.5 mag in any $griz$-bands. \item Object's declination is between $5$\degree and $-70$\degree. \item Object's Galactic latitude is not between $-10$\degree and 10\degree. \item Object has two or more $>5\sigma$ detections in a given filter. \item Object has no previous detections more than 7 days before the latest detection. \item Brightening rate in any $griz$-band $> 0.2$ mag/day. \end{enumerate}